mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 We advertise a handling time of up to three business days, but customers don't really pay attention to that.
 They're used to the Amazon flow where the package is on their doorstep a few seconds after they hit "Purchase."

-## The return of discretionary time

-If I wake up and start working at 7am, I stop working at 4pm, which includes breaks for breakfast, lunch, and exercise.

-I always jinx it because whenever I celebrate having free time, some new problem pops up or something about our process changes

 ## My first Handmade conference

 In November, I attended my first [Handmade conference](https://handmadecities.com/seattle/) in Seattle.